-Description The subjects comprise an end terraced villa.
-Accommodation GROUND FLOOR - Lounge, Kitchen, Dining Room, Study, Utility Room and Shower Room.
-FIRST FLOOR - Three Bedrooms and Bathroom.
-Gross internal floor area (m2) 105m2 or thereby.
-Neighbourhood and location The subjects are located within the Bishopbriggs district of Glasgow where surrounding properties are of similar design, vintage and character.
-Adequate local shopping, educational and transport facilities are available.
-Age 1930.
+Description The subjects comprise a detached villa.

+Accommodation GROUND FLOOR: Entrance Hallway, Lounge/Dining Area, Sitting Room, Kitchen, Utility Room and WC.

+FIRST FLOOR: 3 Bedrooms and Bathroom.

+ATTIC FLOOR: Bedroom with Ensuite.

+Gross internal floor area (m2) 140m2 or thereby.

+•

+Neighbourhood and location The subjects are situated within an established residential location within Bearsden.
+Excellent amenities are available within easy reach.

+Age Circa 1965.

 Weather Dry and bright.

-Chimney stacks The chimney stacks have been removed.
+Chimney stacks Visually inspected with the aid of binoculars where appropriate.

+The chimney stack is externally rendered.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 The roof is of pitched timber construction externally clad in tiles.
-Access can be gained to the roof void via a hatch within the bedroom.
-Only an extremely limited inspection was possible of the area due to being floored and lined and with contents stored within.
-Rainwater fittings Visually inspected with the aid of binoculars where Namwatai manga appropriate.
+No access could be gained to the roof timbers and accordingly, no comment can be given.
+Bainwatar fittings Visually inapported with the sid of him soulans where Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
 The rainwater system is of PVC and cast iron design.
+Recent repairs have been undertaken to the system.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of cavity brick construction externally rendered.
-No access was gained to the gable of the extension.
+The main walls are of cavity brick construction, externally rendered.
+The property benefits from cavity wall insulation.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
 The windows are of uPVC double glazed design.
 External decorations Visually inspected.
-External accordions Paint finished and decorated external surfaces will require redecoration on a regular basis.
-Conservatories / porches N/A
+Paint finished and decorated external surfaces will require redecoration on a regular basis.